 We foresee that digital currencies will move from experimental models to the mainstream in the nearest future.
 If this time finally comes, the financial industry will witness significant disruptions.

-The impact may have on the existing financial system may be overreaching.
+The impact this may have on the existing financial system may be overreaching.
 We expect country and organizational leaders to take precautionary actions now.
-Even if the revolution doesn’t occur eventually as envisaged a smart step is to begin now to lay the foundation.
+Even if the revolution doesn’t occur eventually as envisaged, a smart step is to start to lay the foundation now.

-1. Begin to access the strategic and potential disruptive abilities of these digital coins on existing fiats.
+1. Start to access the strategic and potential disruptive abilities of these digital coins on existing fiats.

 2. Create an experimental digital currency and regulatory sandbox to test some promising use cases.
 It will equally help them gain a better understanding of cryptocurrency designs.

 3. Assemble a comprehensive list of business use cases, while bearing in mind end-user benefits like lower transaction costs, faster transaction settlement, convenience, and stability of value.